King Street, Melbourne

-King Street is a main road in the central business district of Melbourne, Australia.
+King Street is a main road in the Melbourne central business district, Australia.
 It is considered a key hub of Melbourne's nightlife and is home to many pubs, nightclubs, restaurants, and adult entertainment venues.

 Part of the original Hoddle Grid laid out in 1837, the road has become a main traffic thoroughfare connecting Southbank and North Melbourne through the city centre.
-King street is named for Captain Philip Gidley King, the third Governor of New South Wales.
+King Street is named for Captain Philip Gidley King, the third Governor of New South Wales.

 Geography

 King Street begins at Flinders Street and ends at the intersection of Hawke Street and Victoria Street in West Melbourne.
 Towards the northern end of King Street lay the Flagstaff Gardens, whilst the Sea Life Melbourne Aquarium and Crown Casino are at its southern tip.
 King Street becomes Kings Way south of Flinders Street.

-The street was part of National Routes 1 and 79 until the city bypass road linking the Monash Freeway with the Westgate Freeway was completed.
+The street was part of National Routes 1 and 79 until the city bypass road linking the Monash Freeway with the West Gate Freeway was completed.
 Crossing through Melbourne's main financial district, many of Melbourne's tallest office towers line King Street.
 The area was once lined with bluestone warehouses, some of which still exist to the present day.